Narrow wavelength 311 nm UVB phototherapy. Narrow wave phototherapy. Devices for home narrowband phototherapy and the use of additional products

 3 months 6 months 9 months

 Rice.
-3. Results of long-term observations: the number of patients with maintained clinical remission after the use of pulse therapy.
+3. Results of long-term observations: the number of patients with preserved clinical remission after the use of pulse therapy.

 side effects.
-According to the results of clinical blood and urine tests, as well as a biochemical blood test, no significant changes were detected at the end of the course of therapy, which confirms the high safety of the method.
+According to the results of clinical blood and urine tests, as well as biochemical blood tests, no significant changes were detected at the end of the course of therapy, which confirms the high safety of the method.

-After the main course of therapy in patients with clinical remission and significant improvement, UVB 311 nm pulse therapy was used for 2 months, the procedures were performed 2 times a week with an irradiation dose equal to 50% of the maximum.
-The results of long-term follow-up showed that in the majority of patients on the background of the use of pulse therapy (83.3%), it was possible to control the process throughout the year: PASI was 1.9 = 1.2; Q3 = 2.6] points (p< 0,01) (рис.
+After the main course of therapy, patients with clinical remission and significant improvement were treated with UVB 311 nm pulse therapy for 2 months, procedures were carried out 2 times a week with a radiation dose equal to 50% of the maximum.
+The results of long-term observations showed that the majority of patients using pulse therapy (83.3%) managed to control the process throughout the year: PASI was 1.9 = 1.2; Q3 = 2.6] points (p< 0,01) (рис.
 3).

-Side effects in the form of transient erythema and itching with maintenance therapy were noted in 8.3% of patients.
-However, these symptoms did not require medical treatment, and in these cases, the radiation dose was adjusted, which was reduced to 30% of the maximum single main course of phototherapy.
+Side effects in the form of transient erythema and itching during maintenance therapy were noted in 8.3% of patients.
+However, these symptoms did not require drug treatment, and in these cases the radiation dose was adjusted, which was reduced to 30% of the maximum single main course of phototherapy.

 Conclusion

-Local application of UVB 311 nm therapy and topical preparation with calcipotriol in children with palmoplantar psoriasis is a highly effective technique.
-This method allows achieving clinical remission and significant improvement in the vast majority of patients (96%) with this form of psoriasis.
-The use of pulse therapy UVB 311 nm after the main course of treatment allows you to control the process in 83.3% of patients throughout the year.
+Local application of UVB 311 nm therapy and a topical drug with calcipotriol in children with palmoplantar psoriasis is a highly effective technique.
+This method allows to achieve clinical remission and significant improvement in the vast majority of patients (96%) with this form of psoriasis.
+The use of UVB 311 nm pulse therapy after the main course of treatment makes it possible to control the process in 83.3% of patients throughout the year.

 2. Potekaev N.N., Kruglova L.S.
 Psoriatic disease.
 M.: MDF; 2014.